page_title_detailed

 How can I manage my weight?

 The causes of weight gain in the previous section may seem like things you can’t control, but there are some ways to maintain your weigh while going through treatment.
 It’s important to remember, though, that your first goal is to treat the cancer – don’t be too hard on yourself if you do gain weight.
-If it’s easier after treatment ends, you can take steps then to lose any weight you might have gained.
+Physical activity during treatment may help you cope with side effects like fatigue, brain fog, depression, anxiety, lymphedema, and sleep disturbances.

 Exercise

+Avoid physical inactivity.
 Try to exercise regularly, even if you feel tired.
 It may sound strange, but regular exercise can actually make you feel less tired.
-The exercise doesn’t have to be difficult.
-Start by taking a short walk every day and try to work up to meeting national fitness guidelines, which suggest all adults get 150 minutes of moderately hard exercise, or 75 minutes of very hard exercise, per week.
+Exercise doesn’t have to be difficult.
+Start slow and build up to meeting national fitness guidelines, which suggest all adults get 150 to 300 minutes of moderately hard aerobic exercise, or 75-150 minutes of very hard aerobic exercise, per week.

-Resistance training, like push-ups, sit-ups, and lifting weights can help you build muscle.
-More muscle can speed up your metabolism and help you burn calories more easily.
+National guidelines recommend incorporating resistance training twice a week.
+This includes push-ups, sit-ups, and lifting weights.
+Resistance training can help you build muscle.
 Some people worry that resistance training will increase their risk of lymphedema, but research suggests it is safe when done carefully.

 Talk to your doctors before starting any fitness program.
 They may refer you to a physical therapist or other fitness professional who has experience helping people with cancer and who can teach you how to exercise safely.
 If you were an athlete or very active before diagnosis, a personal trainer with experience working with people with cancer may be able to help you create a program to keep you on track with your fitness plan while keeping your treatment in mind.